GoogleCloudPlatform/dagify/README.md

 Schedule Adjustments: A separate table detailing any changes made to job schedules during the conversion.

 ---
-## Run DAGify with an interactive UI
+## Run DAGify with the interactive UI
 The DAGify UI allows you to upload your Control-M XML file and choose your preferred DAG divider.
 It generates the Python DAG files along with the detailed conversion report.
 ```bash
 cd ui